Haivision/srt-rfc/draft-sharabayko-srt.md

   with HS Extension Type SRT_CMD_HSREQ.
 - Other handshake extensions are allowed.

-If encryption is on, the Initiator will use either his own cipher family and block size or the one received from Alice (if she has advertised those values).
+If encryption is on, the Initiator (Bob) will use either his own cipher family and block size or the one received from Alice (if she has advertised those values).